 How to Decide Between Assisted Reproduction and Adoption

 Infertility treatment can sometimes feel like a ladder.
-You start of with smaller easier treatments (oral medications like Clomid and Letrozole) then move up the ladder to intrauterine insemination (IUI), then on to in vitro fertilization (IVF).
+You start with smaller easier treatments (oral medications like Clomid and Letrozole) then move up the ladder to intrauterine insemination (IUI), then on to in vitro fertilization (IVF).
 Most infertility patients willingly take the first steps up the ladder (if they can afford it), but what happens when they aren’t successful with IVF.
 What is the next step?

 At this point, two options present themselves: assisted reproduction, which includes donor sperm, donor egg, donor embryo (sometimes known as embryo adoption), or/and surrogacy, or adoption.
 Decisions, decisions!
 How to decide between assisted reproduction and adoption.

-The bottom rungs on the ladder are not necessarily the easiest for many women, and not all fertility treatment follows this “ladder”.
-In fact there is research to support that following this lock step approach is not always the most effective or cost effective for getting pregnant.
-Also, some patients at this point opt to live a child free life rather than choosing between assisted reproduction or adoption.
+The bottom rungs on the ladder are not necessarily the easiest for many women and not all fertility treatment follows this “ladder.”
+In fact, there is research to support that following this lock-step approach is not always the most effective or cost-effective for getting pregnant.
+Also, some patients at this point opt to live a child-free life rather than choosing between assisted reproduction or adoption.
 Nonetheless, this progression up the fertility treatment ladder is a standard scenario for many fertility patients.

-The decision of what to do when IVF fails, and then fails again, and maybe again is one of the hardest for many infertility patients.
+The decision of what to do when IVF fails, and then fails again, and maybe again is one of the hardest decisions for many infertility patients.
 Do you take the next step up the ladder to assisted reproduction?
 Or do you step off the ladder completely and move to adoption?

 Deciding Between Assisted Reproduction and Adoption

-Deciding between adoption and assisted reproduction (also known as third party reproduction) is complicated.
-Neither is the next logical step up the ladder of infertility treatment and neither should be taken without pausing to consider what this means for you individually, for you as a couple (if you’re married or in a relationship), and for the child that you hope to have.
+Deciding between adoption and assisted reproduction (also known as third-party reproduction) is complicated.
+Neither is the next logical step up the ladder of infertility treatment, and neither should be taken without pausing to consider what this means for you individually, for you as a couple (if you’re married or in a relationship), and for the child that you hope to have.
 In truth, even though assisted reproduction feels like the next step up the infertility ladder, it is a step off that ladder, just as is adoption.

 Differences Between Assisted Reproduction and Adoption

-There are obvious and not so obvious differences between choosing donor sperm, donor egg, donor embryo, or surrogacy and choosing adoption.
+There are obvious and not-so-obvious differences between choosing donor sperm, donor egg, donor embryo, or surrogacy and choosing adoption.

 $70,000 – $90,000 (without egg donor); $100,000 – $150,000 (with egg donor).
 These costs usually include legal and medical.
 It is also possible to save money by going abroad to find a surrogate, but care must be taken with immigration and ethical issues.
 Creating a Family has detailed information on the cost of surrogacy.